Get the Command-Line Tool

 The self-contained download is the easiest way to get up and running; no installation or Python needed.
 Simply download the version for your operating system and run it from a command window.
 For detailed documentation, visit our B2 CLI page.

-Note: For Mac users, we recommend Homebrew as the quickest way to get set up.
+For Mac users, Backblaze recommends Homebrew as the quickest way to get set up.
 Mac users may also use the Python version or Github sources, if preferred.

-Once you’ve downloaded the self-contained tool, you can learn how to use the B2 command-line tool in the usage section below.
-Prior to running the tool, execute the following command:
+After you download the self-contained tool, you can learn how to use the command-line tool below.
+Prior to running the tool, run the following command:

 chmod +x <tool filename>